akicimusab/QPypi/README.md

  * PyQt5
  * requests

-If you satisfied the requirements the only thing that you need to do is to run the main.py script and use the app as you wish.
+If you satisfied the requirements the only thing that you need to do is to run the main.py script and use the app easily.